b22tran/shopify-backend-2017/README.md

 Back End Development Problem
 Student Id:991173683

+Unfortunately I havn't pushed it to a cloud host so the program will have to be tested locally.
+Call upon your localhost:port/fulfill ; /fulfill being the api endpoint call.
+Example:
+	localhost:8080/fulfill

+When ran locally based on the current JSON provied by the link below, I recieved the output of:
+{
+	"unfulfilled_orders": [6, 8, 10],
+	"remaining_cookies": 0
+}

+Backend Problem:
 One Shopify merchant bakes tasty treats and sells them locally, but they haven’t been able to bake cookies fast enough to keep up with the demand of all the orders.
 Because of this, they have asked for your help to organize all cookie orders, so they can see which orders they will need to bake more cookies for.

 You have a limited amount of cookies remaining and a list of orders.
 The merchant needs to know which orders will not be *fulfilled after following the requirements specified below.